Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: EXPERIMENTAL OBSERVATION OF IMO

+The human-robot distance is defined such that the perceived safety according to \cite{Takayama_2009} and \cite{Walters_2005} is low, which means that IM are likely to occur.
+We start with the maximum distance $d_\mathrm{h6} = \SI{0.25}{m}$, which was perceived as comfortable for more than \SI{25}{\%} of participants in \cite{Walters_2005}.
+The distance was then successively decreased to $d_\mathrm{h1}=\SI{0}{m}$ in \SI{5}{cm} steps.
+The other experimental conditions are the same for both sets.
 The experiment consists of three parts.
-In the first part, the participant is seated in front of the tablet, and asked to complete a quiz about safe handling of the robot arm on the tablet to obtain mental occupation similar to assembly tasks.
-The quiz consists of \begin{itemize} \item[1.]{ a short fixation time to analyze a problem (focused reading measured among three volunteers: 8.21$\pm$4.38 s) followed by} \item[2.]{ a consideration time (e.g. for observation of the environment) and } \item[3.]{ a hand-eye coordination task (tapping on the correct answers).} \end{itemize}
+In the first part, the participant is seated in front of the tablet.
+He/she is asked to complete a quiz about the safe use of the robot arm on the tablet, which requires a certain mental occupancy.
+The quiz task consists of \begin{itemize} \item[1.]{ a short fixation time to analyze the problem (measured fixation time among three volunteers: 8.21$\pm$4.38 s) followed by} \item[2.]{ a consideration time (e.g., for observing the environment) and} \item[3.]{ a hand-eye coordination task, i.e., tapping on the correct answer.} \end{itemize}

-The participants are told that the robot is moving while they are solving the quiz.
-The robot is started and the manipulator moves within a randomized number of squares in the x/y-plane at a distance of $d_\mathrm{h}= $ \SI{0.44}{m} to the tablet.
-Then, the end-effector approaches the human workspace and stops at one of six distances ranging from $d_\mathrm{h} = $ \SI{0.25} - \SI{0.00}{m} in front of the tablet in a randomized order; see Fig. \ref{fig:exp_proc} b).
-The participant's reaction is recorded by the camera mounted at the robot base.
-Fig. \ref{fig:exp_proc} c) shows the perspective of this camera.
-During the approach the robot performs a linear movement at an with $v = $ \SI{0.25}{m/s} in the first set and $v = $ \SI{0.55} - \SI{1}{m/s} in the second set as described in Table \ref{tab:exp}.
-During the approach the robot motion is slightly audible.
-The participant is not expecting the first approach.
-For the following five approaches, the participant is aware of the robot motion.
-Part two serves as training and habituation to the robot and consists of hands-on training in groups of three persons.
-It starts with an introduction to the \emph{Franka Emika Desk} programming interface and the robot followed by a hands-on programming of a pick and place task.
-After a short break, the group is split up again and the participants are individually asked to sit down in front of the tablet to complete another quiz.
-The previous process of robot approach is repeated for every participant.
+The participants are informed that the robot is moving while they are solving the quiz.
+The robot motion is then initiated, and the manipulator moves within a randomized number of squares in the x/y-plane at a distance of $d_\mathrm{h} \geq $ \SI{0.44}{m} to the tablet.
+Then, the robot end-effector approaches the human workspace after a randomized time and stops in front of the tablet at one of six distances ranging from $d_\mathrm{h} = $ \SI{0.25} to \SI{0.00}{m} in a randomized order; see Fig. \ref{fig:exp_proc} b).
+The participant's reaction is recorded by a camera mounted at the robot base; Fig. \ref{fig:exp_proc} c) shows an exemplary camera image.

+The participants are asked to answer a Godspeed V questionnaire to rate their perceived safety \cite{Bartneck_2009} directly after the robot approaching motion.
+The participants are aware that the robot moves at some distance, but not that it approaches them at a certain point in time.
+Thus, the participants do not expect the first approach.
+After the first approach, the participants are aware that the robot may approach them again.